rajdeepd/bosh-oss-docs/bosh/documentation/deploying_to_vcloud_director.md

 To get started with BOSH on vCloud you need:

-1. An account in a vCloud organization with organization administrator credentials
+1. An account in a [vCloud organization](http://www.google.com/url?q=http%3A%2F%2Fpubs.vmware.com%2Fvcd-51%2Ftopic%2Fcom.vmware.vcloud.users.doc_51%2FGUID-B2D21D95-B37F-4339-9887-F7788D397FD8.html&sa=D&sntz=1&usg=AFQjCNFXvafOCSo6mu2RqwrqInMggIb0qA) with [organization administrator](http://www.google.com/url?q=http%3A%2F%2Fpubs.vmware.com%2Fvcd-51%2Ftopic%2Fcom.vmware.vcloud.users.doc_51%2FGUID-5B60A9C0-612A-4A3A-9ECE-694C40272505.html&sa=D&sntz=1&usg=AFQjCNHJSQwucHuiTCSsoGSivJX9DnguHw) credentials
 2. A vCloud virtual datacenter with an Internet routable network and a block of assigned IP addresses
 3. A Mac or *NIX computer

 ##Installing the BOSH Deployer##

 We assume you already have Ruby (1.9.2) and rubygems (1.8) installed.
-To install the BOSH deployer gem (which includes the BOSH cli):
+To install the BOSH deployer gem (which includes the BOSH CLI):

 	gem install bosh_deployer